 3.9.3 Residential Density and Requirements

-a) Each residential dwelling unit shall require 1/15 acre of developable land located on the same lot as the unit.
-This equals a residential density of 15 units per developable acre.
+a) Each residential dwelling unit shall require 1/18 acre of developable land located on the same lot as the unit.
+This equals a base residential density of 18 units per developable acre.

 Developable land excludes those lands that are outlined in section 2.5.2.
 The maximum number of units that may be permitted shall be calculated by multiplying the residential density by the total developable acreage of the lot.
 When this calculation results in a number with a fractional component, the fraction will be rounded according to conventional rounding rules as follows, in which X is a whole number: